corda/samples/stockpaydividend-TokenSDK/README.md

 # TokenSDK Sample - Stock Pay Dividend CorDapp - Java
 This CorDapp aims to demonstrate the usage of TokenSDK, especially the concept of EvolvableToken which represents stock.
-You will find the StockState extends from EvolvableToken which allows the stock information to be updated without affecting the parties who own the stock.
+You will find the StockState extends from EvolvableToken which allows the stock state to be updated without affecting the parties who own the stock.

 This Stock Exchange CorDapp includes:
 * A company issues and moves stocks to shareholders